melodiaz23/learning-js/README.md

 Is and aprroach that allow us to structuring our code.
 Is about embracing the logic of work with object in all our code.

 #### Classes and instances

+Classes alow us to build objects in an easiar way.
+Classes are blueprints for objects.

+Objects are also calls **instances** of classes.
+We can create an object based on some class.

 #### Properties, fields & methods

+##### Static Field / Property / Method

+    - Define with static keyword
+    - Only accessible on class itserl, without instantiation.
+    - Typically used in helper classes, global configuration, etc.

+##### Instance Field / Property / Method

+    - Define with static keyword.
+    - Only accessible on instances based on class.
+    - Use for core, re-usable logic.

 #### Inheritance